 2. Content and Form of Application Submission.
-It is highly recommended that any organization considering applying to the program first obtain a copy of the EMP Regulations.
-The regulations contain information on requirements that a proposal must include in order to be considered for funding under the program, along with other important information.
-EMP regulations and additional information may be obtained from the Marketing Operations Staff or at the following URL address: http://www.fas.usda.gov/mos/em-markets/em-markets.html.
+It is highly recommended that any organization considering applying to the program first obtain a copy of the 2004 Program Guidelines.
+These guidelines contain information on requirements that a proposal must include in order to be considered for funding under the program, along with other important information.
+Requests for the 2004 Program Guidelines and additional information may be obtained from the Marketing Operations Staff at the address above.
+The guidelines are also available at the following URL address: http://www.fas.usda.gov/mos/em-markets/em-markets.httml.

 Applications should be no longer than ten (10) pages and include the following information: